vircadia/vircadia-docs-sphinx/docs/source/create/3d-models/pbr-materials-guide.rst

 PBR Materials Guide
 #############################

 The appearance of a 3D model is controlled by its materials.
-The materials supported in Project Athena are physically-based rendering (PBR) materials.
+The materials supported in Vircadia are physically-based rendering (PBR) materials.
 This means that a 3D model's materials will reflect or absorb light like how they would (approximately) in real life.

 .. contents:: On This Page
     :depth: 2